 One common cause of opportunistic infection is clostridium difficile (klos-TRID-e-uhm dif-uh-SEEL).
 Like many opportunistic bacteria, C. difficile live in the environment and do not normally harm healthy people.
 However, certain groups of people, like older adults who have been on antibiotics for a long time, are vulnerable.
 When antibiotics kill too many friendly bacteria in the intestine, C. difficile multiplies and produces toxins that make the person sick with symptoms like fever, nausea, diarrhea, and inflammation.

 Here are 10 things to watch for while taking antibiotics.
+Diarrhea

 Diarrhea is a common adverse effect of antibiotic use.
 Antibiotics can upset the balance of good and bad bacteria in your gut by killing the good microbes along with infection-causing bacteria.
 This leads to antibiotic-associated diarrhea causing watery stools.